hyperledger/indy-hipe/text/0160-rich-schema-w3c-credentials/README.md

 - The set of attributes in `credentialSubject` must match the one defined by the mapping object.

 - `issuer` and `issuanceDate` attributes must be signed by the issuer as any other attribute from the `credentialSubject`.
-This allows to selectively disclose `issuer` and `issuanceDate` attributes in the same way as other attributes from the schema.
+This allows the holder to selectively disclose `issuer` and `issuanceDate` attributes in the same way as other attributes from the schema.

+- Any additional attributes from the Verifiable Credentials Data Model must also be signed by the issuer as any other attribute from the `credentialSubject`.
+This allows the holder to selectively disclose those attributes in the same way as other attributes from the schema.

 - Currently Indy supports only the following values for some of the `type` properties:
   - The `proof`'s `type` must be equal to either `CL` or `CL2` for Camenisch-Lysyanskaya (Anoncreds 1.0) and Camenisch-Lysyanskaya 2.0 (Anoncreds 2.0) signature schemes, respectively.